maxencedraguet/Quark_Gluon_ML_Tagging/README.md

 An ATLAS dataset browser is available here [AMI](https://ami.in2p3.fr) and requries a CERN account as well as some certificates.

-A short explanation on variables is available [here](https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/Run2JetMoments)but requires a TWIKI access.
+A short explanation on variables is available [here](https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/Run2JetMoments) but requires a TWIKI access.

+The JUNIPR framework is implemented on [this github page](https://github.com/andersjohanandreassen/JUNIPR)